seontechnologies/playwright-utils/docs/burn-in.md

     retries: process.env.CI ?
 0 : 1 // No retries in CI to fail fast
   },

-  // For common burn-in files, run tests with this tag
-  // commonBurnInTestTag: '@smoke',

-  // Alternative: run this percentage of tests for common files (0.5 = 50%)
+  // Run this percentage of tests for common files (0.5 = 50%)
-  // If both tag and percentage are set, tag takes precedence
   commonBurnInTestPercentage: process.env.CI ?
 0.5 : 1
 }